 Teaching placements in the student's country of residence.

-In addition, Abiding Heart Education has also designed a transformative experiential kindergarten curriculum specifically for the Himalayan region, which integrates the principles of Waldorf Education with Tibetan Buddhism and is embedded in Buddhism, the close relationship with the Vedic traditions, and local culture and languages.
-Through this, we aim to contribute to and broaden both governments and private sectors kindergarten education curriculum.
+In addition, the Abiding Heart Education includes a specifically designed transformative experiential primary curriculum for the Himalayan region.
+We integrated the principles of Waldorf Education with Tibetan Buddhism that is embedded in Buddhism, the close relationship with the Vedic traditions, and local culture and languages.
+Through this, we aim to contribute to and broaden both governments and private sectors primary education curriculum.

 Because of the urgency to protect Buddhist Himalayan culture, the Abiding Heart Education™ approach includes some translations of the Abiding Heart curriculum into the Tibetan and Nepalese languages.
 Teachers will have access to rich materials in Tibetan and Nepalese, which support the children’s sense of self and cultural identity while preserving their native language and ancient Buddhist traditions.
 The curriculum is available in English and all other language speakers are welcome to translate the resources into their own language.

 The full-time training is a 2-year course and consists of a total of four semesters.
 The trainees will have 2 semesters each year:

 1-4 weeks teaching practice at a school